 - Once the cashews have soaked, make the ice cream filling.
 Prepare the jam (see notes).

-- Add the cashews, coconut cream, maple syrup, and vanilla to a blender, high-speed food processor, or tall container (for immersion blender).
+- Add the cashews, coconut cream, maple syrup, and vanilla to a blender, high-speed food processor, or tall container (for immersion blender).130 grams coconut cream (scooped from the top of a can of full-fat coconut milk), 100 grams maple syrup or honey, 2 teaspoons pure vanilla extract

 - Blend until very smooth and no cashew pieces remain.
 Depending on your mixer, this could take several minutes.

 - Spoon the cashew ice cream over the frozen brownie base layer and spread evenly.
-Top with the raspberry jam and swirl together.
+Top with the raspberry jam and swirl together.150 grams raspberries OR 100 grams (~1/2 cup) raspberry jam*

 - Add the second brownie layer over the filling, gently pressing to ensure good contact.